-Instead, try this assignment: Write the same story twice, The first time, write from the point of view of a fisherman on a fishing trip.
-The second time, write from the point of view of the fish who is being caught.
+Instead, try this assignment: Write the same story twice, The first time, write from the point of view of a diver exploring the ocean.
+The second time, write from the point of view of the shark he meets unexpectedly.

 This same concept can be done with other pairings:

 - little pigs/big, bad wolf